simonmichael/hledger/hledger/doc/commands.m4.md

 `--dry-run`
 : just show the transactions to be imported

+The input files are specified as arguments - no need to write -f before each one.
-Input files are provided as arguments, or glob patterns.
-So eg to add new transactions from all CSV files to the main journal: hledger import *.csv
+So eg to add new transactions from all CSV files to the main journal, it's just:

-New transactions are detected like print --new (using .latest.FILE state files).
+`hledger import *.csv`

+New transactions are detected in the same way as print --new: by assuming transactions are always added to the input files in increasing date order, and by saving `.latest.FILE` state files.

 ## incomestatement
 Show an income statement.
 Alias: is.